digital-literary-maps/digital-literary-maps.github.io/userguide.md

 ![Spot-detail-history-en](../assets/img/spot_detail/spot_detail_history_en.png)

-Note that in the future, the fields "topography" and "history" will be split into an English and a Japanese version of each, so that it becomes easier to distinguish information in each language.

 The third tab, "Poetry", shows all poems from a selection of poetry collections (see [Resources](#resources-en)) that make reference to the particular spot:

 ![Spot-detail-poems-en](../assets/img/spot_detail/spot_detail_poems_en.png)